 Prime Minister Pham Minh Chinh will pay a State visit to India from July 30 to August 1, 2024.
 This is the first visit by a Vietnamese Prime Minister to India in 10 years and the first visit at the Prime Minister level between the two countries after the two countries upgraded their relationship to a Comprehensive Strategic Partnership.

-Second, the visit will create new momentum to strengthen the comprehensive strategic partnership between the two countries established in 2016.
-During this visit, the leaders of the two countries will outline directions to further deepen the Vietnam-India Comprehensive Strategic Partnership in various fields, meeting the interests of both countries in the context of complex geopolitical and economic adjustments taking place in the world and the region.
+Second, the visit will create a new impetus to strengthen the comprehensive strategic partnership between the two countries established in 2016.
+During this visit, the leaders of the two countries will set out directions to further deepen the Vietnam-India Comprehensive Strategic Partnership in various fields, meeting the interests of both countries in the context of complex geopolitical and economic adjustments taking place in the world and the region.
 The two sides will continue to consolidate traditional areas of cooperation and expand to areas where both sides have potential and strengths such as information technology, renewable energy, green economy, digital economy, telecommunications, biotechnology, pharmaceuticals, infrastructure, etc.

 Third, the visit is also an opportunity for the two countries to enhance sharing and coordination on regional and international issues and support each other at multilateral forums, promote the comprehensive strategic partnership between the Association of Southeast Asian Nations (ASEAN) and India, and jointly contribute to maintaining and promoting peace, stability, cooperation and development in the region and the world.